supreetharoger/react-udacity-myreads-app/README.md

 A Bookshelf app allows you to select and categorize books you have read, are currently reading, or want to read

 ## Project setup
-Clone the project - git clone https://github.com/supreetharoger/react-udacity-myreads-app.git Install the dependencies - npm install start the development server with npm start
+* Clone the project - git clone https://github.com/supreetharoger/react-udacity-myreads-app.git
+* Install the dependencies - npm install
+* start the development server with npm start

 ## App functionality
-The main page has contains three categories called shelves - currently reading , reading and read.
+The main page has contains three categories called shelves -
+* currently reading
+* reading
+* read

 Each shelves contains number of books with an option to select a shelf for that book.Based on option selected, the book moves to the shelf.